500 year old bison skull unearthed at Bodo Archaeological Site

 Why Go?

 The Bodo Archaeological Centre also offers fun and exciting camps for all age groups.
-This includes Adult Dig-It Camps, a variety of Kids Camps, and Family Lifeways camps!Open May 2020.
+This includes Adult Dig-It Camps, Artifact Cataloguing, a variety of Kids Day Camps, and Drop-In available Tuesday-Sunday.
+Enjoy a tour and experience Archaeology in Action!